VincenzoRocchi/reminder_backend/docs/security_checklist.md

 - [ ] All service credentials must be valid and secure
 - [ ] `CORS_ORIGINS` must include only trusted domains
 - [ ] All settings validators in `ProductionSettings` class must pass
+- [ ] Consider using environment variables set at the system/container level instead of .env files
+- [ ] For cloud deployments, use platform-provided secrets management services

 ### Testing Environment
 - [ ] Can use SQLite for simplified testing